Adithyan-R-K/CMS-your_college_friend/README.md

 # college-management-system
-## A python Django based web application for Students, Teachers and parents to interact and learn
+## A Python Django based web application for Students, Teachers and parents to interact and learn
 ### usage
 ```bash
 pip install Django